JammPhan/NMR-projects/README.md

+Starter:

   Simulates relaxation times in NMR by numerically solving Bloch equations.

   Creates a synthetic FID signal and performs Fourier transform on signal.

   Respective outputs of graphs can be found in pngs